LorkiVG/LorkiVG/README.md

 - 🇺🇦 Ukrainian (C2)
 - 🇬🇧 English (B2, in active learning 🙂)

-And i would like to start learning 🇩🇪 )
+And i would like to start learning 🇩🇪 German)

 ## I Use 😀